bradchristie/taminations-flutter/assets/c3a/scatter_circulate.md

 From Parallel Two-Faced
 Lines and other applicable 2 x 4 formations (such as Facing Lines, Back-to-Back Lines, and some T-Bones):
 Ends [Split Circulate](../b1/circulate.md)
-as those facing out of the center box
+as those facing out of the center Box
 [Crossover Circulate](../a1/cross_over_circulate.md)
-as those facing into the center box do a
+as those facing into the center Box do a
-Crossover Circulate within that box.
+Crossover Circulate within that Box.
 Parallel Two-Faced Lines end in Parallel Waves.

 >